Riemann-Bench: A Benchmark for Moonshot Mathematics: Introduction

 Five years ago, Surge helped create GSM8K~\citep{cobbe2021gsm8k}, the first mathematical reasoning benchmark for large language models.
 At the time, the tasks focused on grade-school math and GSM8K became one of the most widely cited benchmarks because it exposed a fundamental gap between fluent language and actual reasoning.

 The frontier has since moved dramatically.
 The year 2025 marked an important moment for AI and mathematics.
 Google DeepMind's Gemini with Deep Think scored 35 out of 42 points on the 2025 International Mathematical Olympiad (IMO), officially achieving gold-medal standard as certified by IMO coordinators~\citep{deepmind2025imo}.
 DeepSeekMath-V2 achieved gold-level performance on IMO 2025 and scored 118/120 on Putnam 2024~\citep{deepseekmath2025v2}.
-These achievements followed a rapid progression: AlphaProof solved the hardest problem at IMO 2024~\citep{alphaproof2025}, and performance on the American Invitational Mathematics Examination (AIME) approached near-perfect accuracy, with o4-mini achieving 99.5\% on AIME 2025 using tool access~\citep{openai2025o3o4}.
+These achievements followed a rapid progression: AlphaProof solved the hardest problem at IMO 2024~\citep{alphaproof2025}, and performance on the American Invitational Mathematics Examination (AIME) approached near-perfect accuracy, with o4-mini achieving 99.5\% pass@1 and 100\% consensus@8 on AIME 2025 when given access to a Python interpreter~\citep{openai2025o3o4}.
 The emergence of reasoning-focused models such as OpenAI's o1~\citep{openai2024o1} and DeepSeek-R1~\citep{deepseekr1}, which apply reinforcement learning to develop extended chains of reasoning, has been a key driver of these gains.

 The IMO is deliberately limited to four domains: Algebra, Combinatorics, Geometry, and Number Theory.
 These foundational areas were specifically chosen because they require minimal advanced machinery; calculus, for instance, is strictly excluded.
 Because the available tools are limited, IMO problems are designed to reward lateral thinking, often hinging on a single key insight that renders the solution tractable.
 While IMO problems are incredibly clever, they are fundamentally designed to be solved in a few hours using known tools.
 The distance between this style of problem solving and the sustained, multi-step theoretical reasoning characteristic of professional mathematical research is vast.